Introducing nTopology’s New Latticing Technology

 In other words, this is a 50x performance increase to the already fastest lattice generation tools.

-Greater Level of Control
+Greater level of control

 For experienced nTop users, the new latticing technology comes equipped with a ton of new capabilities that streamline lattice design and optimization.
 These new tools enable you to create performance-driven lattice generation processes that have engineering requirements already built into your model.
 Here are some highlights:

-Lattice Warping
+Lattice warping

 The new warping tools allow you to apply Field-Driven Design techniques to control the lattice cell map the same way you can control its thickness.
 Combining this feature with real-time visualization enables you to precisely tune those complex shapes.
 It also gives you a new and powerful way to design conformal lattices.